eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/03_before-you-begin.md

 To get started as quickly as possible we recommend using pre-built binaries.
 Building from source is a more advanced option that will set you back an hour or more, and you may still encounter build errors.

 [[info]]
-| You can find how to build and install Antelope from source [here](https://github.com/AntelopeIO/leap#build-and-install-from-source).
+| You can find how to build and install EOS from source [here](https://github.com/AntelopeIO/leap#build-and-install-from-source).

 To install the latest Leap binaries, visit the Leap [Binary Installation](https://github.com/AntelopeIO/leap#binary-installation) page.